Best Mattress For a Lightweight Person: Reviews and Buyers Guide

 Traditional innerspring mattresses can be noisy and the coils can snap.
 With the pocketed coils in a hybrid, the coils are quiet and less likely to break.
 Pocketed coils also provide great edge support, making getting in and out of bed easier.

-Choosing a Mattress Firmness As a Petite Sleeper
+Choosing a Mattress Firmness As a Lightweight Sleeper

 The mattress firmness scale ranges from 1 to 10, with 1 being the softest and 10 being the firmest.
 Finding the right firmness levels comes down to your sleeping position and size.
 As a petite person, you’ll need a softer mattress than the average person based on your sleeping position.